jaeyoungchoilab/Topsicle/README.md

   --trimfirst TRIMFIRST
                         Trimming off first number of base pair to prevent adapter (default: 100) --maxlengthtelo MAXLENGTHTELO
-                        Longest possible telomere length a long read can have (default: 20000) --plot                Plot of changes in mean window and change point detected, boolean, presence=True (default:
+                        Longest possible telomere length a long read sequence can have (default: 20000) --plot                Plot of changes in mean window and change point detected, boolean, presence=True (default:
                         False)
   --rangecp RANGECP     optional, set range of changepoint plot for visualization purpose, default is maxlengthtelo
                         (default: None)
   --read_check READ_CHECK
-                        optional, to get telomere of a specific read (default: None) --override, -ov       Override output file (default: False) --threads THREADS, -t THREADS
+                        optional, Get telomere length of a specific sequencing read (default: None) --override, -ov       Override output file (default: False) --threads THREADS, -t THREADS
                         Number of CPU cores to use (by default, use all cores there) (default: None)